jsedgwick/mcp-agent/docs/inspector/roadmap.md

 HOW: Follow contract in [instrumentation-hooks.md](instrumentation-hooks.md).
 Add first three emit sites: Agent.call_tool, Workflow.run, AugmentedLLM.generate.
 DONE-WHEN: Unit test shows callbacks fire when hooks are emitted.

+### bootstrap/feat/configuration-system
+WHY: Inspector requires a flexible, discoverable, and future-proof way to manage its settings.
+WHAT: Implement a configuration system using a new `inspector:` top-level section in `mcp-agent.config.yaml`.
+This includes creating a comprehensive `InspectorSettings` Pydantic model and establishing a clear configuration precedence (runtime > env > file > defaults).
+HOW: Define the Pydantic models in a new `inspector/settings.py` file, integrate it into the main `Settings` class in `config.py`, and update the `mount()` function to consume these settings.
+Update the JSON schema.
+DONE-WHEN: Inspector can be fully configured via the YAML file, and settings like the port and enabled status are correctly applied at startup.

 ### bootstrap/feat/inspector-package-skeleton
 WHY: import path must exist.
 WHAT: create mcp_agent/inspector/__init__.py with mount and __version__.